dracupid/nobone/doc/faq.md

 0. The documentation looks weird on Github.

-  > Yes, please see the FAQ 1 and use offline documentation.
+  > Due to the bug of Github markdown parser, please see the FAQ 1 and use offline documentation.

 0. Why I can't execute the entrance file with nobone cli tool?